-Creative block?
-What’s holding you back from making art?
+Is creative block holding you back from making art?

-Figure out your why, your when and your where
+Figure out your why, when and where

 What blocks are you facing?